jaimetur/PhotoMigrator/README.md

 ## ⚙️ Configuration File
-In order to connect to the different Photo Cloud Services, you must configure the connection settings using the Configuration file (Config.ini) provided with the Tool.
+In order to connect to the different Photo Cloud Services, you must configure the connection settings using the Configuration file `<CONFIGURATION_FILE>` provided with the Tool.

 You can see how to configure the Configuration File in this help section:
 [Configuration File](https://github.com/jaimetur/PhotoMigrator/blob/main/help/0-configuration-file.md)